xbeat/Machine-Learning/README.md

 Introduction to Vision Transformer (ViT)

 The Vision Transformer (ViT) is a groundbreaking model that applies the Transformer architecture, originally designed for natural language processing, to computer vision tasks.
 It treats images as sequences of patches, enabling the model to capture global dependencies and achieve state-of-the-art performance on various image classification benchmarks.

+## Comprehensive Guide to Python List Methods

+Python List Append Method

+The append() method adds a single element to the end of a list.
+This operation modifies the list in-place and returns None.
+Time complexity is O(1) amortized since Python lists are dynamically allocated arrays that occasionally need resizing.

 ## Normalizing vs. Scaling in Python